Safeera-banu/clear-the-cutter/README.md

    git clone https://github.com/Safeera-banu/clear-the-cutter.git
    cd clear-the-cutter

+2. Replace $directoryPath with your directory path

-2. Run the program in the terminal: node app.js
+3. Run the program in the terminal: node app.js

-3. The program will create folders such as Images, Documents, Videos, etc., and move files into the appropriate folders.
+4. The program will create folders such as Images, Documents, Videos, etc., and move files into the appropriate folders.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the program.